Firere/motion/README.md

 ## Introduction

-Simply animate UI from point A to B with Motion, a simple yet powerful animation library for roblox-ts & React, inspired by the popular framer-motion library for React.
+Simply animate UI from point A to B with Motion, a simple yet powerful animation library for roblox-ts & React, inspired by Framer motion.

 ## The `motion` object